caas-team/sparrow/README.md

 #### Loader

-The loader component of the `sparrow` dynamically loads the [checks](#checks) configuration during runtime.
+The loader component of the `sparrow` dynamically loads the [checks](#checks)' configuration during runtime.

-The loader can be configured by specifying the `loaderType` parameter.
+You select which loader is used by setting the `loaderType` parameter.

 Available loaders: